CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 There are two problems if you just use Project DIVA as the source of knowing Vocaloid songs:

 1. **Not be able to know new songs**: Unfortunately, Project DIVA is already a dead title.
-Although MegaMix+ is released in 2022, it is pretty much a refresh of Project DIVA FT back in 2016 with only 10+ additional songs from 2017 to 2019.
+Although MegaMix+ is released in 2022, it is pretty much a refresh of Project DIVA FT back in 2016, with only 10+ additional songs released in between 2017 to 2019 (The MegaMix song pack for AFT I mentioned earlier).
 Songs released in 2020 and after are not included in Project DIVA series at all.
 2. **Exclusive to Crypton Future Media (CFM) Vocaloid characters only**: In another word.
 Project DIVA only contains songs sang by Miku, Rin, Len, Luka, Kaito, Meiko.
 Other characters like GUMI, IA, V Flower, Una, Kafu, etc are not included, despite they are also famous in Vocaloid history and have a lots of great songs.

 That's why playing one music game is not enough.
 We need a second one to fill these gaps.